Meeting Minute Summary May 2013Advisory Commission on Special Education May 2013 Meeting Summary.

 Item 12, Organizational Input

-Rebekah Acord, California Teachers Association, spoke to CTA’s advocacy and position of opposition to SB 441 (Calderon) and support of AB 375 (Buchanan).
+Rebekah Acord, California Teachers Association (CTA), spoke to CTA’s advocacy and position of opposition to Senate Bill 441 (Calderon) and support of Assembly Bill 375 (Buchanan).

 Jane Floethe-Ford, Parents Helping Parents, spoke to encouraging parent-professional partnerships to improve results for children with disabilities.